Read more about cookies

-Credit transfer from earlier studies will be examined by the board concerned (at chairman level) within one month of admissions.
+Credit transfer from earlier studies will be examined by the Faculty Board concerned (at Chairman level) within connection of admissions.
 Credit transfer shall be judged on its contribution to the quality of the studies and may not be a reason for an applicant being given priority in selection.
-Courses from which a doctoral applicant wishes to transfer credits may not be part of the general or special entry requirements for the third-cycle subject area (refer also to item 8, Courses).
+Courses from which a doctoral applicant wishes to transfer credits may not be part of the general or special entry requirements for the third-cycle subject area.

 Appplication for credit transfer from a course that is approved before admission will be examined by the Faculty Board concerned (at Chairman level) within one month of admission.
 Credit transfer from courses approved at another seat of learning requires that course certificate and course syllabus are enclosed as a basis for decision.
 Courses at first-cycle level/second-cycle level will be credited with half the course credits if the course was approved before admission to third-cycle studies.

 For postgraduate education, the university may accept applicants who are employed as doctoral students.
 The university may also accept an applicant who has some other form of study funding, if the university deems that

 1. the funding can be secured throughout the training, and

 2. the applicant can devote so much of his time to the education that it can be completed within four years in the case of a licentiate degree or artistic licientiate degree and eight years in the case of a doctoral degree or artistic doctoral degree.
 Higher Education Ordinance 7:36

 The Head of Department will decide on the admission of a doctoral student by delegation of the Vice-Chancellor.
 The admission is registered in Ladok and an individual study plan is drawn up.

 Which degree doctoral student can apply for after completed studies must be cleared before the doctoral student is admitted to third-cycle studies.